kbrakke/the-mythic-age/src/pages/weapons/siren-weapons.md

 A Stupor Weapons gains an additional ability based on its type

-### Minor Infusion - Disruption
+### Basic Infusion - Disruption
-A Minor siren weapon gains an additional ability based it's weapon type.
+A siren weapon gains an additional ability based it's weapon type.

 #### Gladus & Warhammer
 ***Psychic Repulsion.*** When you are the target of an attack roll from a creature you can see, you can use your reaction to cause a burst of psychic energy to emerge from this weapon disrupting foes.
 The attacker has disadvantage on its attack roll.